 The conference, which hosts more than 1,000 delegates from over 60 countries, serves as a resource for medical professionals, researchers, professional & family caregivers, people living with dementia, volunteers and anyone else with an interest in Alzheimer’s.
 Experts attend to share the latest information in medical research, care, wellness and policy related to Alzheimer’s and dementia.
 Attendees have a variety of dynamic presentations and workshops from which to choose, in addition to informative exhibits like the poster presentation.

-Silverado’s poster presentation exhibit will showcase the innovative Nexus program, which is designed to help people who are living with early-stage dementia maintain and build cognitive ability using six pillars of activities.
-These pillars include physical exercise, stress reduction, cognitive exercise, specialized digital programs, purposeful social activities and support groups.
+Silverado’s poster presentation exhibit will showcase the innovative Nexus program, which is designed to help people who are living with early-stage dementia maintain and build cognitive ability using five pillars of activities.
+These pillars include physical exercise, stress reduction, cognitive exercise, purposeful social activities and support groups.
 Nexus residents at Silverado participate in a mix of activities per week, totaling 20 hours.